GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 ## The Contact Picker API

-Up next, I want to talk about contacts.
-And when I say contacts, I mean contacts as in a device's address book or contacts manager app.
+Next, I want to talk about contacts, meaning a device's address book or contacts manager app.
 When you write a greeting card, it may not always be easy to correctly write someone's name.
 For example, I have a friend who prefers their name to be spelled in Cyrillic letters.
 I'm using a German QWERTZ keyboard and have no idea how to type their name.
-This is a problem that the [Contact Picker API](https://web.dev/contact-picker/) can help solve.
+This is a problem that the [Contact Picker API](https://web.dev/contact-picker/) can solve.
 Since I have my friend stored in my phone's contacts app, via the Contacts Picker API, I can tap into my contacts from the web.